gustavopinto/gustavopinto.github.com/students/index.md

 There are some basic skills and requirements you should carefully consider before applying for a master/PhD position under my supervision.
 Here is some advice (in no priority order):

 - learn how to use svn and git
-- learn how to write in Latex
+- learn how to write in LaTeX
 - learn how to use the command line
 - learn how to program, preferably in some scripting and low level languages.
 - read at least a couple of scientific papers in your fields of interest